-- Discount rate has been calculated as a blend of the investment return on plan assets and municipal bond rate in accordance with GASB 74 and Illustration 2 of Implementation Guide No. 2017-2, Financial Reporting Postemployment Benefit Plans Other Than Pension Plans. - The implicit subsidy benefit payments are valued based on the age-based costs, which are provided for sample ages in Section 3, Appendix B. In addition, separate spousal participation assumptions are used to model the implicit subsidies compared to those used to model the explicit subsidies.
+- Discount rate has been calculated as a blend of the investment return on plan assets and municipal bond rate in accordance with GASB 75 and Illustration 2 of Implementation Guide No. 2017-2, Financial Reporting Postemployment Benefit Plans Other Than Pension Plans. - The implicit subsidy benefit payments are valued based on the age-based costs, which are provided for sample ages in Section 3, Actuarial Assumptions and Methods for Implicit Subsidy Calculation.
+In addition, separate spousal participation assumptions are used to model the implicit subsidies compared to those used to model the explicit subsidies.